Hindu Goddess Durga is worshipped in her nine forms, called Navadurga, during the Navratri festival. Out of these, Maa Shailaputri, is the first form.

 VANDE VAANCHHIT LAABHAAYA CHANDRARDHA KRITA SHEKHARAAM,

 VRISHAARUDHAAM SHULADHARAAM SHAILA- PUTRIM YASHASVINIIM

-Its meaning: Worshipping Goddess Durga in the Maa Shailputri form will help in overcoming any bad effect of the moon, which is governed by this form of Adi Shakti.
+Its meaning: Worshipping Goddess Durga in the Maa Shailaputri form will help in overcoming any bad effect of the moon, which is governed by this form of Adi Shakti.

 Bhog Offered On This Day

 Different bhog or prasada is offered on each day of the Navratri festival.
 On the first day, pure ghee is offered at the feet of the deity.
-It is believe that this will provide a disease-free life for the devotee.
-Prasad like Roath, an Indian sweet dish, is distributed to everyone at the end of prayer sessions.
-Therefore, worshipping Maa Shailputri makes life worth living, is what the Hindus believe.
+It is believed that doing this removes all of the diseases and problems related to the health of the devotees.
+Prasad like Roath, an Indian sweet dish, is distributed to everyone at the end of the prayer sessions.
+Therefore, worshipping Maa Shailaputri makes life worth living, is what the Hindus believe in.

 - Royal Enfield 650cc Models To Launch In India Today

 - DeepVeer Wedding: Deepika Broke Down At Her Mehendi Ceremony

 - ATP Finals: Federer Is Back On Track